ghialazaro/Cybersecurity-Bootcamp-PROJECT1/README.md

 - Increases the virtual memory
 - Downloads and launches the docker elk container

+More on this in the Installing and configuring ELK using Ansible Playbook section below.

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines: